Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity

-This leads to the physical involvement of higher-order states in the excitation process.
-To investigate this in more detail, we performed two-dimensional scans of the exciton PL intensity as a function of total excitation power and the detuning of the second pulse $\Delta_2$, with laser polarization oriented along the V-dipole and detection in either co- or cross-polarized configurations (Figs.~\ref{fig:Fig2}c–d).
-In the co-polarized case (Fig.~\ref{fig:Fig2}c), we observe multiple resonant fringes, with the strongest emission appearing at $\Delta_2 \approx -7.4$ meV.
-To assess whether these features can be captured by a simplified three-level model, including only the ground state and the two exciton states (H and V), we calculated the exciton population in the absence of any higher-order states (Supplementary Fig.~S8a).
-However, the resulting simulations fail to reproduce the experimental PL behavior, indicating that the three-level model is insufficient to capture the dynamics of the system.
-This discrepancy suggests that additional states must be involved in the excitation and emission processes.
+To determine the origin of the observed polarization properties and their possible dependence on the particular excitation conditions we performed two-dimensional scans of the exciton PL intensity as a function of total excitation power and the detuning of the second pulse $\Delta_2$, with laser polarization oriented along the V-dipole and detection in either co- or cross-polarized configurations (Figs.~\ref{fig:Fig2}a–b).
+In the co-polarized case (Fig.~\ref{fig:Fig2}a), we see multiple resonance fringes, with the strongest emission appearing at $\Delta_2 \approx -7.4$ meV.